Author Salman Rushdie attacked on lecture stage in New York

 CHAUTAUQUA, N.Y.
 (AP) — Salman Rushdie, the author whose writing led to death threats from Iran in the 1980s, was attacked Friday as he was about to give a lecture in western New York.

 An Associated Press reporter witnessed a man storm the stage at the Chautauqua Institution and begin punching or stabbing Rushdie as he was being introduced.
-The author was taken or fell to the floor, and the man was restrained.
+The 75-year-old author was pushed or fell to the floor, and the man was restrained.

+Rushdie was quickly surrounded by a small group of people who held up his legs, presumably to send more blood to his chest.

-Rushdie’s condition was not immediately known.
+His condition was not immediately known.

+Hundreds of people in the audience gasped at the sight of the attack and were then evacuated.

 Rushdie’s book “The Satanic Verses” has been banned in Iran since 1988, as many Muslims consider it to be blasphemous.
 A year later, Iran’s late leader Ayatollah Ruhollah Khomeini issued a fatwa, or edict, calling for Rushdie’s death.